Madhumithak7/F1-Analytics-Python-Power-BI-Max-Verstappen-Performance-Dashboard/README.md

 3) verstappen_career_summary_2015_2025.csv
 4) verstappen_track_performance_detailed.csv

+### Power BI Reports
+The project also includes a Power BI dashboard, built using DAX, which offers an interactive way to explore Max Verstappen's performance.

+This dashboard provides:

+1) Key Performance Indicators (KPIs): At-a-glance metrics for wins, fastest laps, poles, podiums, total races, and current car model.
+2) Seasonal Insights: Visualizations of wins per season broken down by car model, and a trend of championship points per season.
+3) Interactive Slicers: A 'Season' slicer allows for dynamic filtering of all visuals to focus on specific years.
+4) The DAX measures powering this dashboard enable flexible and accurate aggregation of data, providing real-time insights as filters are applied.

+DAX comments:

+1) DAX: DISTINCTCOUNT( 'YourTable'[Team] )
+2) "Fastest Laps - 13":
+   DAX: CALCULATE( COUNTROWS( 'YourTable' ), 'YourTable'[Fastest Lap] = "Yes" ) or SUM( 'YourTable'[IsFastestLap] ) if you have a boolean column.
+3) "Total Wins - 60":
+   DAX: CALCULATE( COUNTROWS( 'YourTable' ), 'YourTable'[Position] = 1 )
+4) "Poles - 34":
+   DAX: CALCULATE( COUNTROWS( 'YourTable' ), 'YourTable'[Qualifying Position] = 1 ) (assuming you have a qualifying table/column).
+5) "Podium - 95":
+   DAX: CALCULATE( COUNTROWS( 'YourTable' ), 'YourTable'[Position] <= 3 )
+6) "Total Races by Max - 138":
+   DAX: COUNTROWS( 'YourTable' ) (after filtering for Max Verstappen).
+7) "RB21": This looks like a Dynamic Title or a card showing the most recent car model.
+   DAX: LASTNONBLANKVALUE( 'YourTable'[Car Model], TRUE() ) or MAX( 'YourTable'[Car Model] ) if sorted by season, or a more complex measure to get the car for the most recent selected season.
+8) Bottom Row (Charts and Slicers):

+"Wins by Season" (Bar Chart):

+X-axis: Season (from your date table or race results table).

+Y-axis: [Total Wins] measure from above.

+Legend/Color: Car Model or Team (the numbers like RB15, RB16, RB18, RB19, RB20, RB21 are car models).

+DAX for Labels (e.g., 3 RB15): This would likely be a measure combining the count of wins and the car model, or simply using Car Model as a secondary category or tooltip.
+For exact labels like that on the bars, you might be using a combination of "Data Labels" features in Power BI and potentially a custom measure that concatenates the win count with the car model for the label.

+9) "Season" (Slicer):

+10) Field: Season (from your date or race results table).

+This allows users to filter the dashboard by year.

+11) "Campionship Points by Season" (Line Chart):

+X-axis: Season.

+Y-axis: Average of Points.

+DAX for Average of Points: AVERAGE( 'YourTable'[Points] ) (This seems like average per race or average of final championship points per season.
+Given the scale, it's likely total points per season, and "Average of Points" might be a mislabeling or referring to how the line chart calculates its aggregate if there are multiple point entries per season).
+If it's total points, it would be SUM( 'YourTable'[Points] ).
+A championship points visual would typically sum points per season.
+The graph shows a sum trend, so SUM('YourTable'[Points]) is more probable.

 ### Contributing
 Feel free to fork this repository, open issues, or submit pull requests.
 Any contributions to improve the analysis, add new features, or enhance visualizations are welcome!